tensorleap/tensorleap/examples/cifar10/README.md

 ## Sample Loss Analysis

 Within this section, we delve into the examination of features that impact the model's predictions.
-Through the identification and extraction of the most influential features, as well as assessing the derivatives of the loss function in relation to the activation maps, we gain insights into the specific contributions of informative features towards the overall loss.
-Based on this analysis, a heatmap is generated to visually represent the relevant information derived from these features.
+Tensorleap automatically generates a heatmap that quantifies the effect different features has on the loss.

 In the image depicted below, it is evident that the presence of background features leads to a higher loss function.
 Conversely, the inclusion of features in the nose area contributes to a lower loss function, which signifies the image's